Steinhoff springs a surprise with $3.8 billion Mattress Firm deal

 Steinhoff, which sells beds and cupboards to less affluent shoppers, has been on an acquisition spree to offset exposure to a deteriorating home market with safer assets in markets such as Europe, where it already makes more than two-thirds of its 9.8 billion euros ($11 billion) of annual sales.

-A month ago it agreed to buy Britain's Poundland PLND.L for $800 million following its failure to secure France's Darty Plc DRTY.L and Britain's Home Retail HOME.L earlier this year.
+A month ago it agreed to buy Britain's Poundland for $800 million following its failure to secure France's Darty Plc and Britain's Home Retail earlier this year.

-Shares in Steinhoff, which moved its primary listing to Frankfurt in December to access deeper capital markets, closed up 1.6 percent in Frankfurt and 0.9 percent in Johannesburg.
+Shares in Steinhoff, which moved its primary listing to Frankfurt in December to access deeper capital markets, were up 1.6 percent in Frankfurt and 0.7 percent in Johannesburg at 1422 GMT.

 Steinhoff, which counts South African retail veteran Christo Wiese as board member and shareholder, would pay 60 percent more than what Mattress Firm should be trading at based on its most likely earnings growth trajectory, according to Thomson Reuters StarMine.